DSCI-310-2024/DSCI-310-Group-11-Cricket-Analysis/README.md

 ## Project Summary

 Our project works on predicting the probability of getting a wicket on a delivery in Cricket based off of game plays.
 Being avid sports fans, and wanting to explore a new sport, we looked towards Cricket and specifically T20 International matches to do our analysis.
-Our analysis uses ball-by-ball data from [Cricsheet](https://cricsheet.org/), downloaded in `json` format and then converted to `csv` format.
+Our analysis uses ball-by-ball data from [Cricsheet](https://cricsheet.org/), downloaded in `json` format and then converted to `.parquet` format.

 ## Dependencies